Orisha Olokun: Guardian of the Deep Sea

 She is rebellious and works very closely with Oya, the deity of the winds, to create devastating storms and damaging floods.
 Olokun is always brooding and he has a raging temper.
 She is said to be chained to the bottom of the ocean so her rage cannot come upon the lands of the earth.
 When someone dies in the sea, rather than immediately beginning to join with their ancestors, they may stay with Olokun until she decides to release them.

 She is also essential to political power and status and is petitioned for material wealth.
 Cowrie shells were used for money in ancient times, and Olokun was the possessor of all of the wealth of the sea.
 Sailors will give offerings of shells to Olokun and the ancestors in the sea before departing on their voyages.

 Children of Olokun specifically tend to travel a lot and be very busy people.
 Many if not most are in physically dangerous professions or are seamen.
 They tend to be passionate lovers, but they are not able to fully commit to one partner.

 The Image of Olokun

-Petition Olokun for blessings, health and prosperity.
+Petition Olokun for blessings, health, and prosperity.
 Her offerings are taken and deposited into the sea.
-Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs and geese.
-Olokun loves all fruits and harvest that comes from the earth.
+Her sacrificial animals are roosters, ducks, pigeons, guinea hens, pigs, and geese.
+Olokun loves all fruits and harvests that come from the earth.
 Altar offerings for Olokun include cooked yams, grains, melons, and molasses.

 To call upon Olokun, begin by spreading a white handkerchief on your altar.
 Place an Olokun statue or doll on the handkerchief.
 Put some Yemaya incense powder on top of charcoal.
 Light the incense.
 Once the incense is lit, make your offerings to Olokun.
 Cowrie shells should always be offered to Olokun when summoning her strength.
 A seashell basket is another popular offering for this Orisha.